 Simple gestures go a long way, and clients can share these thoughtful items with their family and friends.
 Plus, it will encourage them to work with you again in the future.

 The next step is to take a look a the areas where your past clients came from and create a wedding photography marketing plan to help you expand your reach and maximize your efforts.
 Take a look at a few of the first touch points your clients could have with you and ways to create marketing.[ninja-inline id=14322]

 If you find most of your past clients are from social media, this is where the majority of your time should be spent.
 The next thing to do is to learn which platform your clients are, whether it is Instagram, Facebook, or Pinterest.
 If you find the majority of your bookings come from clients that found you on Instagram, and you receive higher interaction there, that is the first platform where you will want to create a plan.

 Some ways to maximize social media for your wedding photography business are to:

 - Share your top photos from past weddings.
-After you receive your images back from a photo editing service, share them on social media.
+After you receive your images back from a photo editing service, like ShootDotEdit, share them on social media.
 These should be the best images you took and are ones that represent your unique photography style.

 - Tag clients and vendors.
 Tag your clients and vendors that helped during the wedding day.
-This gives both your clients and vendors the opportunity to talk about you to others and shares your images with their followers.
+This gives both your clients and vendors the opportunity to talk about you to others and share your images with their followers.

 - Link to your website and blog.
 A link to your website or blog encourages followers on all social platforms to learn more about you and your services.
 When you share images from a recent blog post, make sure to include a call to action that invites your followers to see the rest of the images and story on your blog.

-Ways to optimize your presence on search engines are to:
+A few ways to optimize your presence on search engines are to: